jade5638/waverider_generator/README.md

   Base plane plot &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Leading edge plot
 </p>

+**Note** that the `latex` input into the plotting functions is a boolean and determines whether or not to plot the figure with the default LaTex font.
+The user is required to install a LaTex distribution on their system for this feature to work

 # Dependencies
 The package requires the following libraries to be installed:
 - numpy
 - cadquery
 - scipy
 - matplotlib
+- (optional) a LaTex distribution such as MiKTex (refer to previous section)

 # License
 MIT License